-CoQ10 supplements are available in many forms, including softgels, capsules, tablets and oral sprays.
+CoQ10 supplements are available in many forms, including softgels, capsules, tablets, and oral sprays.
 However, most CoQ10 supplements (standard ubiquinone or ubiquinol) are not very well absorbed in the body, even when taken with food.

 Enhanced Absorption Technology

 Fortunately, there are some CoQ10 supplements available that use an enhanced absorption delivery system.
-This type formulation improves the bioavailability of CoQ10 by up to 600%.
+This type of formulation improves the bioavailability of CoQ10 by up to 600%.